 How Much Difference Will Eli Lilly's Half-Price Insulin Make?

-When Erin Gilmore filled her insulin prescription at a Denver-area Walgreens in January, she paid $8.50.
+When Erin Gilmer filled her insulin prescription at a Denver-area Walgreens in January, she paid $8.50.
 U.S. taxpayers paid another $280.51.

 She thinks the price of insulin is too high.
 "It eats at me to know that taxpayer money is being wasted," says Gilmer, who was diagnosed with Type 1 diabetes while a sophomore at the University of Colorado in 2002.